or

 Looking to list your PhD opportunities?
 Log in here.

-A PhD in Ireland usually costs between €4,000-€9,000 a year for domestic students.
-International students usually pay a higher fee of at least €9,950 a year but some courses may be as high as €32,000.
-Subjects like Medicine and Business Studies can sometimes be more expensive than others.
+With all that said, a PhD in Ireland usually costs between €4,000-€9,000 a year for domestic students.
+International students usually pay a higher fee of at least €9,950 a year, but some courses may be as high as €32,000.
+Subjects like Medicine and Business Studies can sometimes be more expensive than others, so watch out for that.

-The Enterprise Partnership Programme joins research students in any discipline with an enterprise partner for their postgraduate degree.
-Students will be expected to research an area directly related to their organisation.
-By the end of the degree, students will have gained both research and workplace skills in a particular field.
-Partners could include charities, companies and public bodies on both a national and international scale.
+The Enterprise Partnership Scheme (EPS) joins research students in any discipline with an enterprise partner for their postgraduate degree (charities, companies, public bodies, etc.).
+You’ll be expected to research an area directly related to their organisation, and by the end of the degree, you’ll gain both research and workplace skills in a particular field.

 The scholarship programme is open to domestic and international students from around the world.
 You’ll need to have a first-class or upper second-class Bachelors (or the international equivalent) degree in order to be eligible.